The 10 Best Woods To Make A Workbench

 How Thick Should You Make Your Workbench Top?

 As a general rule, 2.5″ – 3″ inches (62.5mm – 75mm) is the ideal thickness for a workbench top.
-This thickness is usually achieved by gluing together layers of wood and provides the strongest top.
+This thickness is usually achieved by gluing together layers of wood and providing the strongest top.

 You do not want your workbench top to be too thick.
 Usually, your workbench top is made from the same material as the bench frame.
 However, some other common materials for workbench tops include the following.